 6. Customer Acquisition Cost (CAC)

-Definition: Total cost to acquire a new customer
+Definition: Total cost to acquire one new customer—includes all sales and marketing spend.

 Formula: